442 Total complaints

 Crash: No Fire: No Unknown

-Mar 2026 ELECTRICAL SYSTEM,VEHICLE SPEED CONTROL The contact owns a 2023 Volkswagen ID.4.
+Mar 2026 ELECTRICAL SYSTEM The contact owns a 2023 Volkswagen ID.4.
 The contact stated that while driving at an undisclosed speed, the vehicle independently accelerated.
 In addition, a message to take the vehicle to the dealer was displayed.
 The contact stated that the failure occurred while the vehicle was charged to 90–100 percent.
 The contact stated that the vehicle did not drive safely and did not charge properly.
 The vehicle was taken to the dealer; however, the vehicle had not yet been inspected.
 The contact received notification of NHTSA Campaign Number: 26V030000 (Electrical System); however, the part to do the recall repair was not available.
 The manufacturer was not made aware of the failure.
 The failure mileage was approximately 28,000.

 Incident: Sep 2025